-Accommodation wise, you’ll be staying in the sleepy town of Foz de Iguacu.
+Accommodation wise, you’ll be staying in the sleepy town of Foz do Iguacu.
 The town pretty much serves only as a gateway for the falls.
-There’s not much else to do.
 Find the right hostel though, and your stay could be a lot of fun.

 Given its size, there are several ways to access the Pantanal.
 The two most popular entryways are via Cuiabá of Mato Grosso, and Campo Grande/Bonito in the southern state Mato Grosso do Sul.
-Those coming from Iguaçu Falls will probably find Campo Grande to be a more convenient gateway.
+Those coming from Iguaçu Falls will probably find Campo Grande more convenient.

-Cuiabá is a small but vibrant city, and very close to the northern Pantanal.
+Cuiabá is a small but vibrant city and very close to northern Pantanal.
 There’s actually a road, the Transpantaneira Highway, that runs directly into the Pantanal from the city.
-Motorists will be have lots of opportunities to see breeding and feeding grounds on the side of the road.
+Motorists will have lots of opportunities to see breeding and feeding grounds on the side of the road.

 Backpacking The Amazon

-Navigating such a large area is no doubt daunting, but your main gateway is going to be Manaus.
-Belém is sometimes considered a jumping off point, but it’s far east and closer to the coast.
-A boat trip from Belém to Manaus maybe worthwhile to some, as trips are reportedly quite lazy and relaxing.
+Navigating such a large area can be daunting but your main gateway is going to be Manaus.
+Belém is sometimes considered a jumping-off point but it’s far east and closer to the coast.
+A boat trip from Belém to Manaus may be worthwhile to some, as trips are quite lazy and chill.

-From Manaus you can charter a boat to take you up the Amazon River.
-While cruising the river, keep an eye out for all of those critters you grew up reading about – the pink river dolphin, three-toed sloth, and piranha!
+From Manaus, you can charter a boat to take you up the Amazon River.
+While cruising the river, keep an eye out for all of those critters you grew up reading about – the pink river dolphin, three-toed sloth, and piranhas!
 The nearest national park is called Jaú, and it’s located very close to Manaus.

-You may even have the chance to try Ayahuasca while visiting the Amazon.
+You might want to try Ayahuasca while visiting the Amazon.
 This powerful hallucinogenic drug has long been used to purge users of toxic mental deficiencies.
-You can join an expensive healing lodge, or just hang out and wait for some to show up.
+I strongly recommend you find a reputable Sharman or join a healing lodge to appreciate this sacred ceremony.

 Backpacking Minas Gerais